MicrosoftDocs/sdk-api/sdk-api-src/content/iptypes/ns-iptypes-_ip_adapter_dns_server_address_xp.md

 ### -field Address

 The IP address for this DNS server entry.
 This member can be an IPv6 address or an IPv4 address.

-#### - Alignment

-Reserved.
-Used by the compiler to align the structure.

 ## -remarks